ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

 * When creating a VM with the ``azure_rm_virtualmachine`` module, you need to explicitly set the ``managed_disk_type`` parameter to change the OS disk to a managed disk.
-  Otherwise, the OS disk becomes  an unmanaged disk..
+  Otherwise, the OS disk becomes  an unmanaged disk.
 * When you create a data disk with the ``azure_rm_manageddisk`` module, you need to explicitly specify the ``storage_account_type`` parameter to make it a managed disk.
   Otherwise, the data disk will be an unmanaged disk.
-* A managed disk does not require a storage account or a storage container, unlike  a n unmanaged disk.
+* A managed disk does not require a storage account or a storage container, unlike an unmanaged disk.
   In particular, note that once a VM is created on an unmanaged disk, an unnecessary storage container named "vhds" is automatically created.
 * When you create an IP address with the ``azure_rm_publicipaddress`` module,